zarkatech/Migrate-Mailbox-Permissions/README.md

 NOTE: Enumerating and auditing delegate permissions for every mailbox folder can take considerable time, so the preference variable $IncludeCommonFoldersOnly is set to $true by default and only audits delegate permissions for Top of Information Store, Inbox, and Calendar.

+NOTE: Any on-premises security groups must be mail-enabled and sychronized to Exchange Online to re-apply group permissions.

-NOTE: Script can expand security or distributions group memberships to re-apply explicit user permissions but is not required or recommended to re-apply static mail group permissions.
+NOTE: Script can expand security or distributions group memberships to re-apply explicit user permissions but is not required or necessarily recommended.

 STEP 2: APPLY TARGET MAILBOX PERMISSIONS